-The following information has been put together to assist you with resources and information that are helpful for a military spouse.
-If you are a new spouse embarking on this journey you will have unique opportunities, meet many wonderful people and have frustrations.
+The following information has been put together to assist you with resources and information that can be helpful for a Coast Guard spouse.
+If you are a new spouse embarking on this journey you will have unique opportunities, meet wonderful people and have frustrations.
 If you are a reserve spouse you may not be aware of all of the benefits available to you.
 If you are a seasoned spouse this may be a refresher for you.
-Remember there are many here to assist you.
-This handbook outlines some of the services, benefits and entitlements you may want to know about or may utilize as a Coast Guard Spouse.
+Remember there are many resources available to you.
+This handbook outlines some of the services, benefits and entitlements you may want to know about, or may utilize as a Coast Guard Spouse.

-We realize that there are many types of families that make up the Coast Guard community and although a common lifestyle is shared, each Coast Guard Family is different.
-Every family needs to develop a plan that works for them so this handbook was designed as a starting point.
-Do not be afraid to ask questions or ask for assistance when you need it.
+We realize that there are many types of families that make up the Coast Guard community and although a common lifestyle is shared, each Coast Guard Family is unique.
+Every family needs to develop a plan that works for them, so this handbook was designed as a starting point.
+Do not be afraid to ask questions and you are encouraged to ask for assistance when you need it.